AndersDeath/diary2/000-current.md

 # 05 April - Freitag - Berlin - 563 Tag der Einwanderung - Warm Cloudy

 I was in the doctor office today.
 He gave me a paper for proctologist quite easy and quickly.
 Here in Germany it's impossible going to such doctors without approval from a therapist.
 So yea.
 I got everything nad it's nice.
 The bad think that a termin to surgeon is in 10 day.
+I need to wait for it and eat medications.